 - Exposing workers to electric shock and arc flash;

 - Not providing personal protective equipment to safeguard workers from electric arc or flash burns;

 - Not ensuring proper guarding of machinery, such as rotating shafts, conveyor belts and rollers; and

 An unjustified risk does not have to ripen into an actual harm in order to merit an OSHA citation.
 OSHA safety regulations require companies to take active steps to create a safer working environment.
 The focus of OSHA regulation is on prevention of injuries before they happen, not providing a remedy after the fact.
 Workers’ compensation, on the other hand, is designed to provide a remedy when someone is actually injured.
 With that in mind, in order to receive workers’ compensation payments, it is not necessary to prove that the employer violated an OSHA safety regulation.
 In fact, it is not even necessary to prove that the employer was at fault.
 So long as an employee is injured on the job and it was not caused by their own intentional act or by their own intoxication, they are generally eligible for some workers’ compensation benefits.

 Contact a Georgia Workers’ Compensation Attorney Today

-If you have been injured on the job, contact the dedicated Atlanta workers’ compensation attorneys at the Bader Law Firm, LLC today.
+If you have been injured on the job, contact the dedicated Atlanta workers’ compensation attorneys at the Bader Scott Injury Lawyers today.
 We fight hard to protect injured workers if their employers try to oppose their claim or minimize the extent of their injury.
 Do not be pushed around or intimidated into giving up on your claim.
 You are owed compensation, and we will strive to make sure that you get it.